-life goals such as creativity, curiosity and living an exciting life.
-Conversely, conservatism contains life goals like politeness, respect for tradition and honouring parents and elders.
 The definition provided by Schwartz and subsequent studies applying the dimension show that self-transcendent values are the most closely aligned with environmental concern and the action-related dimension.
 In fact, as Schwartz points out, self-transcendent values include "protecting the environment" and "unity with nature" as core items (Schultz and Zelezny, 2003).

-Research shows that the more strongly an individual subscribes to values other than his/her direct own interests, such as being self-transcendent, altruistic, ecocentric, pro-social, or biospheric, the more likely they are to be inclined towards environmentally sensitive behaviours (Steg and Vleg, 2009; De Groot and Steg, 2008).
+Research shows that the more strongly individuals subscribe to values other than their direct own interests, such as being self-transcendent, altruistic, eco-centric, pro-social, or biospheric, the more likely they are to be inclined towards environmentally sensitive behaviours (Steg and Vlek, 2009; De Groot and Steg, 2008).

-Sub-theory 2: New Environmental Paradigm - NEP (revised) (Dunlap et al., 2000)
+Sub-theory 2 NEP (revised) (Dunlap et al., 2000).
 The first New Environmental or Ecological Paradigm (NEP) measurement instrument was developed by Riley Dunlap and colleagues at Washington State University in 1978 (Dunlap and Van Liere, 1978).
-They were inspired by the environmental movement of the 1960s and 1970s in the US, which started after the publication of Silent Spring by Rachel Carson.
-This original NEP had twelve items.
-Although the measurement was used by various scholars in different studies, it was extensively criticized because of several shortcomings (eq. lacking internal consistency among responses, poor correlation between the scale and behaviour).
-In 2000, the NEP scale was further developed by Dunlap and colleagues to respond to these criticisms and overcome the shortcomings.
-This updated measurement is sometimes referred to as the revised NEP scale.
+They were inspired by the environmental movement of the 1960s and 1970s in the USA, which started after the publication of Silent Spring by Rachel Carson.
+This original NEP had 12 items.
+Although the measurement was used by various scholars in different studies, it was extensively criticized because of several shortcomings